Ken Catran

 Ken Catran (born 16 May 1944) is a children's novelist and television screenwriter from New Zealand.

 Career

 Catran is the author of many teen novels, including Taken at the Flood, Voyage with Jason, Doomfire on Venus, Space Wolf, Jacko Moran: Sniper, Talking to Blue and its sequels Blue Murder and Blue Blood.
 He also contributed to the television dramas Shortland Street and Close to Home.
 Around 1993, he moved away from screenwriting to focus more on writing novels.
 Since then, he has become a prolific and varied writer within the New Zealand literary community.

-Ken's television credits include soap operas (Radio Waves, Close to Home) as well as episodes in other TV dramas such as Mortimer's Patch.
+Ken's television credits include soap operas (Radio Waves, Close to Home), Steel Riders (a drama series for young adults) as well as episodes in other TV dramas such as Mortimer's Patch.

 He also penned Under the Mountain, an 8-episode treatment of the Maurice Gee novel, and wrote the critically well-received Hanlon, a biographical law drama.
 The opening episode treating sympathetically the Minnie Dean case received positive ratings and critical reception.